fauzaanu/py-googletrans/README.rst

 Changes made so far:

--Make it work for 0.23.3 of http
+-  Make it work for 0.23.3 of http
--Added dv dhivehi language
+-  Added dv dhivehi language

 To use this fork you can do